enderocean/cockpit/README.md

-# Cockpit
+# ENDER OCEAN Cockpit

-## 1. About ENDER OCEAN cockpit
+## 1. About the cockpit

-Ender cockpit is a software solution that enables gamers to control a ROV remotely.
+ENDER OCEAN cockpit is a software solution that enables gamers to control a ROV remotely.
 They connect to an online Website from home with a simple browser, define their preferences and start operating the remote robot located underwater miles away.
 Solution works with BlueRov2 robots with quite a low latency using 4G connection.

 In order to set up the system, you need:
 - A domain name (for instance "enderocean.com")